50 George Square

 - EH8 9LH

-I will be in my office and you can simply drop in during these times.
+I will be at my computer and you can simply give me a call via Teams during these times.
 Please note that this applies to teaching weeks only.
 If would like to see me at any other time, including during weeks where there is no teaching, please send me an email (firstname.lastname@example.org) and we can make an appointment.

 After finishing her MA, Sabine was co-director of a DFG-funded research project on the manuscript tradition of Wolfram von Eschenbach’s Parzival at the University of Erlangen for five years; her PhD was a result of her research within this project.
 In 1998 she moved to Britain and held various part-time teaching and research assistant posts at the University of Manchester and the University of Edinburgh before being appointed to the post she currently holds.